 - Introduce direct quotations spaces and punctuations properly

 If you use another person’s opinions or ideas, make sure to give them credit.
 Consult your professor about what style should you use.
-MLA and APA are the common ones, but they may use a different method of citation.
+MLA format and APA format styles are the common ones, but they may use a different method of citation.

 Go and get your A+!